Welcome to Stone Valley 6th grade core!

 Trish Slomowitz: firstname.lastname@example.org

-I have received, read, and am responsible for the attached CORE Information Packet.
+I have read the attached CORE Information Packet.

 PRINT: Student Name__________________________________________